Let's get serious about fun. Pickleball is fun but pickleball paddles, the most important piece of equipment in the game, are serious business.

 Generally thought of as creating a very versatile paddle, this is similar but not identical to graphite.
 In a sport that values finesse and power, if you are willing to pay a somewhat higher price for these really advanced technologies, it is hard to go wrong with carbon fiber.

 The super light honeycomb core made up of polymer material is a clear leader in the sport.
 It goes under any of the face materials (other than solid wood) listed above.
+Polymer cores are the most common type of core material in pickleball paddles.
+They are made of a honeycomb-shaped polymer material and provide a good balance of power and control.
+They are also lightweight and absorb shock well, which can help reduce the risk of injury.

 A smaller but passionate group of players are in love with Nomex for the core according to reviews.
 Thought to provide the ultimate control, it can suffer from creating a noisier paddle unlike the very quiet polymers.
+Nomex cores are made of a honeycomb-shaped aramid material that is similar to Kevlar.
+They provide excellent power and are often used by players who hit the ball hard.
+However, they are heavier than polymer cores and may not provide as much control.

 Paddles feature all kinds of different grips but the most important thing is to get the size right.
 The price is not materially impacted by the grip but players may want to find the best paddle and if the right grip is not available, buy a smaller size and build it up.
 See our Guide to finding the right grip size.